Hendrix-CS/csci235/index.md

 * One breadboard
 * One motor control chip
 * One Arduino board

+This equipment should be returned to the instructor at the end of the semester.
+Students will be billed for any unreturned equipment.

 Each student will need to supply a smartphone or tablet running the Android operating system.
 Students for whom this presents a difficulty should contact the instructor, who will investigate